Types of ileostomy

 Continent ileostomies are not done very often anymore.
 They can cause many problems that need medical treatment, and sometimes they need to be redone.

-American Cancer Society.
+American Cancer Society website.
 Types of ileostomies and pouching systems.

 Raza A, Araghizadeh F. Ileostomy, colostomy, and pouches.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
 11th ed.
 Philadelphia, PA: Elsevier; 2021:chap 117.